jpreardon/float-plan/WORKLOG.md

 - Fill in skipped tests
   - Test: Ensure that admins can see the edit link on the plan show page.
   - Test: Ensure some actions are restricted to skippers and admins on plans controller.
+  - Test: Ensure that crew can be edited on a plan

 ## 2019-05-28